afterburn/thalex/README.md

 ## Preface

 Due to my inexperience with regard to trading I might have made some mistakes in some of the calculations.
 I want to emphasize that this is something I will take a deep dive into if I am hired.
+Due to time restraints I could not implement everything I wanted to, so I've added a list of improvements to describe what that would look like.

 ## Installation